Rufous-breasted chat-tyrant: Breeding

 The rufous-breasted chat-tyrant's breeding season has not been fully defined.
 It is known to span from January to September in Colombia and include October and November in Peru.
 Its nest is typically a cup made of moss placed on a rock ledge and often partly hidden by small trees.
 The clutch size, incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 The rufous-breasted chat-tyrant's day song differs somewhat among the subspecies.
 The nominate subspecies' is "a high buzzy phrased followed by a buzzy whistle, in series: tsi'jiot tzee...tsi'jit tzee....
 In Colombia it is "an abrupt ch-brrr, ch-brrr, ch-brrr".
-The species' dawn song is appears to be uniform, described in general as "tirip, wee-eeuww, tirip, weeeeuw" and in Ecuador as "tirip, weéuw, tirip, weéuw...".
+The species' dawn song appears to be uniform, described in general as "tirip, wee-eeuww, tirip, weeeeuw" and in Ecuador as "tirip, weéuw, tirip, weéuw...".
 Its calls also appear fairly universal, "a low, buzzy, chattered phrase in a short series: bzzter or bzz'tee" though O. r. tectricialis also makes "drier, buzzier tzzz phrases".